MarcoLenschau/DaBubble/README.md

   - Real-time messaging with channels and direct messages
   - User authentication with Firebase
   - Responsive design for desktop and mobile
+  - CI/CD pipelines for automatical deployment and notification

 ## 💬 Feedback & Support